-A "Health Output" on this connector is also provided for locations that require a cinema projector Health Output.
-The output is an open-collector circuit which only draws power when the cinema projector is deemed to be "un-healthy".
-The primary use of the cinema projector Health Output is to ensure that patrons are not left in a dark theatre due to cinema projector fault.
-Therefore, any fault that results in the movie playback stopping should cause this circuit to draw power and indicate an un-healthy state.
-The cinema projector is always considered to be "healthy" in Standby Mode since there is no fear of cinema projector fault causing an impact to patrons, and there should be no patrons in the theatre at that time.
+A "Health Output" on this connector is also provided for locations that require a projector Health Output.
+The output is an open-collector circuit which only draws power when the projector is deemed to be "un-healthy".
+The primary use of the Projector Health Output is to ensure that patrons are not left in a dark location due to projector fault.
+Therefore, any fault that results in the content playback stopping should cause this circuit to draw power and indicate an un-healthy state.
+The projector is always considered to be "healthy" in Standby Mode since there is no fear of projector fault causing an impact to patrons in this mode.